Applied AI

 A practical stack for agentic DVIR typically includes:

-• Event brokers or streaming platforms for evidence ingestion (for example, a durable message queue or data lake integration)
+• Event brokers or streaming platforms for evidence ingestion (durable message queues, data lake integrations)

 • Workflow orchestration to coordinate maintenance systems, ticketing, parts inventories, and scheduling